 The CLI is a command-line tool in the Red Hat Application Migration Toolkit that allows users to assess and prioritize migration and modernization efforts for applications.
-It provides numerous reports that highlight the analysis without the overhead of the other tools.
-The CLI includes a wide array of customization options, and allows you to finely tune the RHAMT analysis options or integrate with external automation tools.
+It provides numerous reports that highlight the analysis results.
+The CLI is for advanced users with highly customized needs looking for fine-grained control of RHAMT analysis options or to integrate with external automation tools.